block-forest/dart-coveralls/README.md

   error with coveralls?
 * `--throw-on-error`: Should this throw if there is an error in the dart coveralls library?
+* `--exclude-test-files`: Should test files be excluded for the coveralls report?
 * `test.dart`: The path of the test file on which coverage will be collected

 ### Contributing